treatmesubj/Tips-Tricks/networking/JDBC_TLS_SSL.md

 ## [About SSL/TLS Certificates](https://www.ssl.com/guide/pem-der-crt-and-cer-x-509-encodings-and-conversions/)
-Connections to infrastructure & databases are made with Transport Layer Security (TLS) encryption/cryptographic protocol, the successor to Secure Sockets Layer (SSL), for secure communications utilizing trusted digital certificates signed by the [IBM Internal Certificate Authority (IBMCAPKI)](https://daymvs1.pok.ibm.com/ibmca/welcome.do) or sometimes, self-signed certificates from the servers that host databases, commonly in the PKCS12 PEM format.\
+Connections to infrastructure & databases are made with Transport Layer Security (TLS) encryption/cryptographic protocol, the successor to Secure Sockets Layer (SSL), for secure communications utilizing trusted digital certificates signed by the [IBM Internal Certificate Authority (IBMCAPKI)](https://w3.ibm.com/w3publisher/certhub/ibm-internal-ca-application/capki-nextgen) or sometimes, self-signed certificates from the servers that host databases, commonly in the PKCS12 PEM format; [IBM CA Certificate Policy](https://w3.ibm.com/w3publisher/certhub/ibm-internal-ca-application/ibm-ca-certificate-policy)\
 Administrators of servers/databases distribute their respective certificates to users/clients; users/clients simply utilize those certificates in their connection-configuration.\
 Any databases that aren't using encryption are violating an ITSS standard; see [ITSS Use of Encryption](https://pages.github.ibm.com/ciso-psg/main/standards/itss.html#50-use-of-encryption) & [ITSS Acceptable Encryption Algorithms](https://pages.github.ibm.com/ciso-psg/main/supplemental/acceptable_encryption.html).\
 How these certificates are utilized in connection configurations amongst different software clients varies.\